 David Jones is a large department store that has experts on hand to help you choose.
 Delivery of gifts can come all at once or on a specific date.
-This is ideal, especially in the time of the COVID pandemic when more people are holding a virtual baby shower.
+This is ideal, especially in the time of the COVID pandemic when more people are holding an isolation baby shower.

 Amazon gives you itemised lists to help you with ideas.
 They keep track of who bought what so you can thank the person.
 They also offer a generous 30-day return policy and you can manage your own “Thank you list”.
 Your Amazon Baby Wishlist can easily be shared with family and friends.

 My Gift Registry is another online registry service.
 Guests can mark gifts as purchased, so there are no double-ups.